reputation-systems/source-application/README.md

     * Status: "Unverified" (unless User has high Profile Trust).

 2.  **Verifying a Source**
     * User B downloads the file.
+Check hash is correct.
 It works.
     * User B mints a `SOURCE_OPINION` box pointing to the Source's `box_id`.
     * Status: "Verified".